spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-infrastructure-profile.md

 ## Prerequisites

-There are no prerequisites. <<< OR >>> Your Palette account role must have the clusterProfile.create permission to create an Add-on cluster profile.
-Refer to the Cluster Profile permissions documentation for more information about roles and permissions.
+- Your Palette account role must have the `clusterProfile.create` permission to create an infrastructure cluster profile.
+Refer to the [Cluster Profile](../../user-management/palette-rbac/project-scope-roles-permissions.md#cluster-profile-admin) permissions documentation for more information about roles and permissions.

 ## Enablement